wordlift/docs/docs/agent-wordlift/highlights.md

 - **User-friendly interface:** Easy access and use for all technical backgrounds.
 - **Scalable for growth:** Accommodates your evolving website and SEO needs.
 - **Privacy and security:** We run Agent WordLift on secure Microsoft Azure infrastructure, protecting user privacy and data security.
-Your conversations are safe with us – we don't track conversations for improvement, only usage data.
+Your conversations are safe with us – **we don't track conversations for improvement, only usage data**.

-WordLift AI SEO Agent empowers you to take your SEO efforts to the next level with its unique blend of AI, Knowledge Graph accuracy, and comprehensive, user-friendly features.
-We prioritize your privacy and data security, ensuring a safe and practical experience.
+WordLift AI SEO Agent empowers you to take your SEO efforts to the next level with its unique blend of AI, Knowledge Graph accuracy, and comprehensive, user-friendly features. **We prioritize your privacy and data security, ensuring a safe and practical experience**.